ACBradley7/oraterm/design_doc.md

         Current Problems
-[ ] 1) Terminating subprocess on exiting from main
+[ ] 1) Terminating subprocess on exiting from mainn

         Next Steps
 [✓] 1) Launch notification instead of process